pavel-perina/reaction-diffusion-cpp/README.md

 ![speed.png](speed.png)

-Performance tested on Ryzen 5900X (12C/24T) with 64MB RAM, usually on 1280x720 data with program compiled by MSVC 2022 Community Edition.
+Performance tested on Ryzen 5900X (12C/24T) with 64MB RAM (2xKingston KF3200C16D4/32GX), usually on 1280x720 data with program compiled by MSVC 2022 Community Edition, gcc 9.4.0 and clang 12.0.0 (on Ubuntu 20.04.5 WSL)

 On a single core, AVX code is roughly 5.5 times faster, but both TBB and TaskFlow have some overhead.

-Updater2 is slower, but faster in Debug.
-Uses different pointer arithmetic.
+Updater2 uses different pointer arithmetic, which is faster in debug build (and clang)

-Updater3 and Updater4 are fastest, but Updater1 can be fastest, when all CPU cores are used.
+Updater3 and Updater4 are fastest, but when more threads are used, program is likely limited by a memory bandwith.

 Data are 32bit float and two images are updated in each iteration.
 One test batch consists of 2000 iterations.
 This gives 2000x2x4x1280x720 bytes processed per iteration - each batch processes 14.74GB of data (yes, exacly one million floppy discs!).
 Doing so in 560ms means data throughput of 26GB/s.
 According to various sources (e.g. https://www.cpu-monkey.com/en/cpu-amd_ryzen_9_5900x) memory bandwidth is 48-56GB/s.
 Using just two CPU cores and AVX code is almost enough.
 4 cores seem optimal.
 Above that slow algorithms have some benefits, fast ones are getting worse and difference between 3 and 24 threads negligible.